golang/go/gopls/doc/settings.md

 Default: `true`.
 ### **deepCompletion** *bool*
-deepCompletion If true, this turns on the ability to return completions from deep inside relevant entities, rather than just the locally accessible ones.
+deepCompletion enables the ability to return completions from deep inside relevant entities, rather than just the locally accessible ones.

 Consider this example: